XiaoTaoWang/TADLib/README.rst

 Installation
 ------------
-Please check the file "INSTALL" in the distribution.
+Please check the file "INSTALL.rst" in the distribution.

 Links
 -----